promptrace/promptlab/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 - [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for VS Code

-Once all are fullfilled, open the project, then Cmd/Ctrl + Shift + P and search for `Dev Containers: Reopen in container` to run the container.
+Once all are fullfilled, open VSC (dont clone repo yet), then Cmd/Ctrl + Shift + P and search for `Remote-Containers: Clone Repository in Container Volume` to specify the repo, clone it and run the container.

 Sample code